 Medicare Changes in 2020

 Starting in 2020, there will be no more first-dollar coverage plans available to those who are considered Medicare eligible after 2020.
 First-dollar coverage plans are Medicare Supplement Plans that leave you with zero out of pocket costs.

 The three Medicare Supplement Plans considered first-dollar coverage plans are:

 - Plan F

 Why First Dollar Coverage Plans are Being Discontinued

 The Medicare Access and CHIP Reauthorization Act of 2015 eliminates all Medigap Plans that cover the Medicare Part B deductible.

-The reason for the change is due to some members of Congress believing Medicare beneficiaries are over-using healthcare services since they don’t have to pay anything out of pocket at all.
+The reason for the change is due to some members of Congress believing Medicare beneficiaries are over-using healthcare services.

 By making everyone meet the Medicare Part B deductible, legislators hope to prevent beneficiaries from running to the doctor for every minor ailment.